acumos/acumos-python-client/docs/user-guide.rst

 .. ===============LICENSE_END==============================================================

 ===============================
-acumos Python Client User Guide
+Acumos Python Client User Guide
 ===============================

 |Build Status|

 ``acumos`` is a client library that allows modelers to push their Python models to their own Acumos instance

 all the needed information and prerequisites to use ``acumos`` are depicted in Pypi :
 `acumos Pypi <https://pypi.org/project/acumos/>`__